UI / UX / branding / front-end dev

 The microsite is responsive so that event attendees can easily view this site on any device while at an event.
 Each type of Digiday event has a different color association.
 The color theme for each event page changes according to the color theme for that event.

-I designed the user interface for a prototype of this tool.
 Users can add meetings through their schedule or by selecting a VIP's available time slot.
 They can cancel a meeting by hovering over a VIP time slot in the schedule.

 After selecting the meeting pass for his or her company, a sponsor attendee can edit the meeting schedule and view an alphabetically ordered list of VIP attendees and their available time slots below.
 VIPs are requested to provide topic interests and connect their social media accounts.